Audio sample number 29, and then we'll get to number four in an order.

 It's going to determine whether pensions and health care funds remain solvent or not.

-Because if this union power is not checked here, if it's not stopped here, if because of uh the economic version of a natural disaster, this is worse now than it was in 2009 when the Democrats in Wisconsin were saying it's just the economic version of a natural disaster.
+Because if this union power is not checked here, if it's not stopped here, because of the economic version of a natural disaster, this is worse now than it was in 2009 when the Democrats in Wisconsin were saying it's just the economic version of a natural disaster.

-Let's worse than that now.
+It's worse than that now.

-As goes Wisconsin, we'll go the country.
+As goes Wisconsin, will go the country.

 So goes the nation.